 As the owner of the Boston Red Sox for 43 years, few if any people have influenced the history of the team as much as Tom Yawkey.
 He was a man of immense wealth who spent millions on the Red Sox and on gifts to dozens of charitable organizations.
 He saved a dying franchise in the 1930s and rebuilt Boston’s Fenway Park.
 Despite his years as the head of one of the city’s beloved institutions, and one of the city’s greatest benefactors, he avoided publicity so much that most fans of the team are not aware of his life outside of baseball.
 The overriding goal of Yawkey’s life was to win a World Series, and in this he would remain disappointed.
 Moreover, his reputation since his death has centered on the Red Sox being the last team to integrate.

-In 1906, Augusta and her two children moved into the home of her brother William Yawkey in New York City.
+In 1906 Augusta and her two children moved into the home of her brother William Yawkey in New York City.
 Unlike his hard-working father, Bill Yawkey lived a life of leisure, and was never particularly interested in growing his family’s sizable fortune.
-He co-owned the Detroit Tigers for several years, and loved to hunt, attend ball games, drink, and gamble on horses, often in the company of his players.
+He co-owned the Detroit Tigers for several years, and loved to hunt, attend ballgames, drink, and gamble on horses, often in the company of his players.
 He bought a 20,000-acre former plantation on the South Carolina coast, where he and his friends could hunt and fish and drink.
 Young Tom spent his life in posh apartments and huge estates.

 For the intervening 14 years, Tom lived the life of leisure expected of rich young men in the Roaring Twenties.
-In 1920, he graduated from the Irving School and enrolled at the Sheffield Scientific School at Yale, studying the family business—forestry and mining.
+In 1920 he graduated from the Irving School and enrolled at the Sheffield Scientific School at Yale, studying the family business – forestry and mining.
 He earned a degree from Yale in 1925.
 In a social environment of mainly wealthy people, Yawkey was richer than most, and a willing member of the social scene.
 After leaving Yale, he married Elise Sparrow, a former beauty queen, and began spending some of his time working in the family business.
-He did not need to do much--Yawkey Enterprises at this point consisted mainly of buying and selling lands and stock.
-While he was bear hunting with his friends, his wealth continued to accumulate.
+He did not need to do much – Yawkey Enterprises at this point consisted mainly of buying and selling lands and stock.
+While he was hunting bear with his friends, his wealth continued to accumulate.

 Tom Yawkey always loved baseball.
 He had lived with William when his uncle owned the Tigers, and had known and idolized famous ballplayers his entire life.
 It was Ty Cobb who first suggested to Yawkey that he consider buying a baseball team.
 That was in 1926, several years before Tom would get his inheritance.
 Yawkey’s biggest idol in baseball was Eddie Collins, a great second baseman of the 1910s and 1920s who had preceded Yawkey at the Irving School by more than a decade.
 Yawkey played ball himself at Irving and was a pretty good athlete.
 Years later, Yawkey met Collins at a school function and asked Eddie, then a coach with Connie Mack’s Philadelphia Athletics, to let him know if a baseball team came up for sale.